blakeswineford/twitter-pixel/README.md

 # Predicting Lift with Twitter's 1st Party Advertising Pixel

 # Introduction
 This project explored the potential lift in conversion tracking an advertiser could see when switching from third-party pixels (3PP) to Twitter's 1st party pixel.
-By leveraging synthetic data to simulate user interactions and applying OLS regression modeling, we aimed to provide advertisers with insights into the benefits of using 1PP.
+By leveraging synthetic data to simulate user interactions and applying OLS regression modeling, we aimed to provide advertisers with insights into the benefits of using Twitter's first party pixel.

 # Data
 Synthetic Data
 Generated to simulate the behavior of users interacting with ads.
 This dataset reflects user interactions under two distinct scenarios:

-- Interactions without the benefits of 1PP.
+- Interactions without the benefits of Twitter's first party pixel.
-- Interactions with the incorporation of 1PP.
+- Interactions with the incorporation of Twitter's first party pixel.
 - Real Data (Twitter's actual user data, which was used to validate the model built on synthetic data).

 # Methodology